motherjones/newsquiz/README.md

 ## Spreadsheet to quiz!

 **NewsQuiz.js** turns data from a Google Spreadsheet into a nice quiz, with lots of flexible options and a fluid layout.
-Uses Tabletop, Bootstrap, jQuery, + Google Spreadsheets.
+Uses Tabletop, Bootstrap, jQuery, and Google Spreadsheets.
 It's easy!

 The quiz looks like this: